 The gaming industry is truly in its golden era as it has consistently set and broken entertainment revenue records every year.
 Rockstar’s flagship title GTA 5 was able to surpass a billion dollar worth of sales in merely 3 days, making it the fastest entertainment property of all time to do so.
 Take a breath and let that sink in for a moment.
 On the other hand, cloud computing technology is evolving at a furious pace and integrating remarkably well with conventional technology platforms, or even replacing them entirely in some cases.
 There’s a new mantra of ‘minimalistic infrastructure, maximum productivity’ echoing across the digital realm, and I for one am glad to make that mantra resonate louder.

-Make Way for GaaS
+Cloud Testing - Make Way for GaaS

 While SaaS, PaaS, and IaaS are already making their foray into industries, there’s a new zest in the market for GaaS – Gaming as a Service.
 With significant developments in the game streaming enabling cloud computing paging technology, gaming developers have done their best to integrate it with their game design and refine it.
 The reason why cloud paging technology is being tagged as the firestarter for the cloud gaming revolution is because it helps supply zero latency performance, which facilitates the optimization of in-cloud calculations that are passed on from end-user consoles.
 Efficient cloud storage solutions are allowing users to directly download and install games on their devices without the need of purchasing physical CDs to run them.